Decentralized-ID/decentralized-id.github.io/README.md

 ## Contents

 **The ToC should be fixed.
-Sorry for the inconvenience.
+Sorry for the inconvenience (my editor is more forgiving than github gui).
 Please let me know if there are any problems I missed. -[infominer.id](https://infominer.id)**

 * [Introduction](#introduction-)